huzeifa-zz/huzeifa.github.io/about.md

     </div>
 </div>
 -----
 My primary interests include embedded systems, IoT, circuit design and AI.
-I intend to master these and build useful and amazing things that solve problems in the society.
+I intend to master these interests and build useful and amazing things that solve problems in the society.

 I have setup this space to share my experience and findings in this thrilling field of electronics.